ckormanyos/wide-integer/README.md

-Building and running the tests and examples can be accomplished using the Microsoft VisualStudio solution workspace provided in `wide_integer.sln` located in the project's root directory.
+Building and running the tests and examples can be accomplished using the Microsoft VisualStudio solution workspace provided in `wide_integer.sln`.
+The MSVC solution file is located in the project's root directory.

 ### Build with CMake